Controlled Waste Soakwell Cleaning

 • If the water is not draining away, could it be due to the water table in the area?
 Is the ground type suitable?

-• Is the soakwell system adequete or is it being saturated?
-We can calculate the recommend volume and install additional soakwells as required.
+• Is the soakwell system adequate or is it being saturated?
+The recommended volume can be calculated and additional soakwells can be installed as required.

 This picture shows a contaminated soakwell.